hendrikx-itc/pg-db-tools/README.md

 # PostgreSQL Database Tools

-Design, Create, Maintain and Document a Postgresql database using a yaml based description file.
+Design, create, maintain and document a PostgreSQL databases using a yaml based descriptions.

 ## Installation